 St. Peter, on the left, is painted in the water after hearing the insight from St. John; “It is the Lord.”
 (Jn 21:7) He leaves the disciples in the boat and swims in haste to the Risen Jesus who waits for him on the shore.
 The hand coming out of the sea symbolizes the event of the walking on the water, when Peter, soon begins to drown the moment he takes his eyes off Jesus.
 “Lord save me!”
 (Mt 14:30) This is the hand of surrender, the acknowledgement our weakness, of our need for a Savior.
 Now, Peter has his eyes fixed on the Lord.
 There is nothing else.
 No one is more important.
 It is the Lord!

-On the other side, St. Mary Magdalene, who is face to face with the brightness of the Risen Lord, has her hand opened in the same surrendered prayer after hearing her voice pronounced by her Rabbouni.
+On the other side, St. Mary Magdalene, who is face to face with the brightness of the Risen Lord, has her hand opened in the same surrendered prayer after hearing her name pronounced by her Rabbouni.
 (Jn 20:16) Her life has been a difficult one.
 Cleansed of seven demons, she knows what it means to suffer.
 She knows how difficult this world can be.
 The road behind her is filled with death, injustice, pain and suffering.
 Yet on this road there is also beauty.
 Jesus brings the fullness of this reality.
 We will suffer, we will die but neither of them can have any power over us.
 Death and suffering are not the last word.
 The last word is always love.
 Love conquers even death.

 The center piece is a dynamic representation of the disciples on the road to Emmaus who have met the risen Lord in the breaking of the bread.
 (Lk 24:13-35) Yet another reality is added.
 This risen Lord is the transfigured One, surrounded on either side by Moses, who receives the manna from Heaven, and Elijah who is sustained by the bread brought by the ravens.
 The coming together of heaven and earth.
 The old and the new.
 The human and the divine.
 Jesus, the first-born from the dead, the new creation, gives us the new covenant in his very own body and blood.
 The one disciple is fully immersed, his hand raised in surrendered prayer.
 Metanoia.
 Repent and believe in the Good News.
 (Mk 1:15) The other disciple is still holding on, unwilling to be swept away by the abundant grace freely offered yet necessary for this promised new life of the Kingdom.
 The two women coming back from the cross are contemplating the stone that separates them from their beloved Friend, Brother and Lord.
 Who will roll away the stone for us?
 (Mk 16:3) Even in this tragic moment, their love continues to bind them to Jesus.
 This love continues to urge them forward in service.
 They continue to seek him.
 To ask questions.
 To desire to be close with him, even in the presence of the painful separation.
 They will soon realize that he is closer than they could ever imagine.